egorovsa/react-video-play/README.md

 ## How to import

-For TypeScript usage there is a index.d.ts in node_modules folder
+For TypeScript usage there is an index.d.ts in node_modules folder
 ```typescript
 import {ReactVideoPlay} from 'react-video-play';
 ```